Why Is Friday the 13th Unlucky? History, Myths, and Facts

 The predominant 20th-century theory suggests that it stemmed from an event that occurred on Friday, October 13, 1307, when thousands belonging to an influential religious, military order called the Knights Templar (officially, the Poor Knights of Christ and of the Temple of Solomon) were arrested for blasphemy and other affronts at the command of France’s king, Philip IV.
 Many were later tortured, coerced into making false confessions, and executed.

-When the knights were burned at the stake in Paris, the order’s leader, Jacque de Molay, cried out, “God knows who is wrong and has sinned.
+When the knights were burned at the stake in Paris, the order’s leader, Jacques de Molay, cried out, “God knows who is wrong and has sinned.
 Soon, a calamity will occur to those who have condemned us to death.”
 The holy warrior’s curse and wrongful death put a hex on Friday the 13th through the ages.

 The burning of the Templars